 Ramy Essam is known as the “singer of Tahrir Square”.
 His song “Erhal” (“Leave”) of 2011 became the anthem of the Egyptian Revolution, and until today he continues his songs of protest.

-Ramy Essam was hosted at AR-Safe Haven Helsinki and performed together a few nights later at the TO THE SQUARE 2 festival a few days later.
-Ramy Essam released new albums in 2015 and 2016, and has been touring Europe and the United States He is currently recording his next album, co-produced by AR, to be released in 2017.
+Ramy Essam was hosted at AR-Safe Haven Helsinki and performed together a few nights later at the TO THE SQUARE 2 festival.
+Ramy Essam released new albums in 2015 and 2016, and has been touring Europe and the United States His next album is co-produced by Artists at Risk (AR).

-Time out London put Ramy Essam’s Irhal third on the list of the “100 songs that affected humanity”.
+Time Out London ranked Ramy Essam’s Irhal third on the list of the “100 songs that affected humanity”.

 Ramy Essam on Facebook: https://www.facebook.com/RamyEssamOfficial/